CleveritDemo/copilot-oracle-plsql-playground/README.md

 -- Grant additional necessary permissions
 GRANT CREATE SESSION TO AdminBL;
 ```
+> Create a new file called `admin-user.sql` inside a folder called `setup` and run the script to create the user.
+Once the user is created, we will connect to the database using the new user.

 > **Troubleshooting - Error: ORA-65096**
 > When we try to create the library user, we get the following error message: